Jan Kulczyk: Personal life and death

 Kulczyk was divorced with two children from his marriage with Grażyna Kulczyk: Dominika (born 1977) and Sebastian (born 1980).
 After the divorce, Joanna Przetakiewicz was his long-time partner.

-In the years leading up to his death, Kulczyk commissioned the Lonsdaleite Estate, a new personal residence in St Moritz, Switzerland.
+In the years leading up to his death, Kulczyk commissioned the Lonsdaleite Estate, a new personal residence in St. Moritz, Switzerland.
 It was completed after his death and sold for over CHF 180 million, making it the most expensive house in Switzerland.

-Kulczyk died on 29 July 2015, in Allgemeines Krankenhaus der Stadt Wien in Vienna due to postoperative complications, and was buried in the family vault at the Jeżycki cemetery in Poznan, next to his father, Henryk Kulczyk (1925–2013).
+Kulczyk died on 29 July 2015, in Allgemeines Krankenhaus der Stadt Wien in Vienna due to postoperative complications, and was buried in the family vault at the Jeżycki cemetery in Poznań, next to his father, Henryk Kulczyk (1925–2013).

 The richest man in Poland

 In 2012, the Forbes magazine put Kulczyk at the top of the richest businessmen in Poland ranking, with PLN 8.9 billion (2.1 billion euros).
 The same year, the Wprost magazine also put Kulczyk at the top of its ranking, assessing his wealth at PLN 9,7 billion.
 In 2013, the American edition of Forbes magazine rated Kulczyk 384th of the wealthiest people in the world, with a $3.5 billion worth fortune, making him the highest ranked Pole among the world's billionaires.

-Kulczyk was top ranked 13 times at the list of the 100 richest Poles issued by the Wprost magazine.
+Kulczyk was top ranked 13 times at the list of the 100 richest Poles issued by Wprost.
 In 2007, he was ranked 12th, due to his divorce from Grażyna Kulczyk.

 In 2015, Forbes ranked him 418th richest man in the world ($4 billion).